Payment Card Industry (PCI) Data Security Standard Glossary, Abbreviations and Acronyms

 Set of laws, rules, and practices that regulate how an organization manages, protects, and distributes sensitive information.

 Network communications protocols designed to secure the transmission of data.
-Examples of security protocols include, but are not limited to SSL/TLS, IPSEC, SSH, etc.
+Examples of security protocols include, but are not limited to SSL/TLS, IPSEC, SSH, HTTPS, etc.

 Any data center, server room or any area that houses systems that stores, processes, or transmits cardholder data.
 This excludes the areas where only point-of-sale terminals are present such as the cashier areas in a retail store.

 Sensitive Authentication Data: